Web-Bakers/web-bakers/README.md

 # Web Bakers

-<h4>Web Bakers is an ideas kitchen that kneads, preps, and showcases your projects.<h4>
+<h4>Web Bakers is an ideas kitchen that connects great project ideas with people who can make them happen.<h4>

 # Table of Contents
 1. [Elevator Pitch](#elevator-pitch)